bmerry/leftfeet/README.md

 LeftFeet
 ========

-LeftFeet is a Rhythmbox plugin that generates a playlist from the library.
+LeftFeet is a Rhythmbox plugin that generates a play queue from the library.
 It is designed specifically for a ballroom/Latin dancing society, but could be adapted to other purposes.
+Unlike a simple random generator, it tries to spread out genres that are in some way similar according to site-specific criteria.

 Installation
 ------------
-Simply copy the entire directory tree to the Rhythmbox plugins directory.
+Simply copy the entire directory tree to a subdirectory within the Rhythmbox plugins directory.
 For a local user on a UNIX-like system, this is ~/.local/share/rhythmbox/plugins.
+One can of course also git clone the repository directly to where it will be used.

 Configuration
 -------------